norcalbiostat/AppliedStatistics_notes/docs/GLM.md

 ##       age
 ## 0.8109285
 ```

-with a confidence interval of
+Do the same to calculate the confidence interval for a 10 year time span.

 ```r
 round(exp(10*confint(mvmodel)[2,]),3)